hypothesis/via/README.md

     cd via3

+### Create the development data and settings

+Create the environment variable settings needed to get Via 3 working nicely with other services (e.g. Google Drive):

+    make devdata

 ### Run the services with Docker Compose

 Start the services that Via 3 requires (currently just NGINX) using Docker